Mohammed Hijab

-Mohammed Hijab (born 5 October 1991) is a British Muslim Islamic preacher and YouTube influencer.
+Mohamed Nabil Hegab (Note: مُحَمَّد نَبِيل حِجَابْ) (born 5 October 1991), commonly known as Mohammed Hijab, is a British Islamic preacher and YouTuber.

 Early life

-Mohammed Hegab, more commonly known as Mohammed Hijab, was born on 5 October 1991 in London, England, to Egyptian immigrant parents.
-He has a BA in Politics from Queen Mary University of London, a BA in Arabic and Islamic Sciences from Al-Azhar University in Egypt, an MA in Islamic Studies from SOAS University of London, an MA in History from Queen Mary University, and an MTh in Applied Theology from the University of Oxford.
+Mohamed Nabil Hegab was born on 5 October 1991 in London, England, to Egyptian immigrant parents.
+He has a BA in Politics from Queen Mary University of London, a BA in Arabic and Islamic Sciences from Al-Azhar University in Egypt, an MA in Islamic Studies from SOAS University of London, an MA in history from Queen Mary University, and an MTh in Applied Theology from the University of Oxford.
 He is currently pursuing a PhD in the Philosophy of Religion at the University of Birmingham.
-Hijab is a co-founder of the Sapience Institute, where he works as a researcher and instructor as well as an Arabic instructor at Cambridge Arabic College.

 Hijab began uploading content to YouTube on 16 June 2015, starting with a video on Arabic pronunciation.
 In May 2018, his trainee teaching contract at Harris Academy Rainham in East London was terminated following his attendance at a freedom of speech rally in Whitehall.